stratum-mining/sv2-spec/04-Protocol-Security.md

 ## 4.5 Authenticated Key Agreement Handshake

-The handshake chosen for the authenticated key exchange is an **`Noise_NX`** augmented by algorithm negotiation prior to handshake itself and server authentication with simple 2 level public key infrastructure.
+The handshake chosen for the authenticated key exchange is an **`Noise_NX`** augmented by server authentication with simple 2 level public key infrastructure.

-The complete authenticated key agreement (`Noise NX`) is performed in five distinct steps (acts).
+The complete authenticated key agreement (`Noise NX`) is performed in three distinct steps (acts).

 1. NX-handshake part 1: `-> e`
 2. NX-handshake part 2: `<- e, ee, s, es, SIGNATURE_NOISE_MESSAGE`
 3. Server authentication: Initiator validates authenticity of server using from `SIGNATURE_NOISE_MESSAGE`
-4. Cipher upgrade part 1: Initiator provides list of alternative aead-ciphers that it supports
-5. Cipher upgrade part 2: Responder confirms or dismisses upgrade to a different aead-cipher

 Should the decryption (i.e. authentication code validation) fail at any point, the session must be terminated.